cmcclister/Breakout/README.md

 # Breakout

-The arcade classic in ES6 JS and HTML5 Canvas
+A version of the arcade classic developed in ES6 JS and HTML5 Canvas